You are here: Urology Textbook > Kidneys > Renal insufficiency > Acute renal injury

 Prerenal AKI

-Worsening of kidney function due to poor kidney conditions (55% of all AKI).
-The most common reason is decreased renal blood flow, by definition there is no kidney disease or urinary drainage disorder.
+Prerenal acute kidney injury is the worsening of kidney function due to poor kidney conditions (55% of all AKI).
+The most common reason is decreased renal blood flow; by definition, there is no kidney disease or urinary drainage disorder.

 Intravascular volume depletion:

-Trauma, burns, bleeding, allergic shock, sepsis, pancreatitis, dehydration.
+Trauma, burns, bleeding, allergic shock, sepsis, pancreatitis, or dehydration.

 Decreased cardiac output: